woman doing meditation

 So if you were about to skip today’s training session, you might want to think twice!

-Sleep Optimization Can Directly Enhance GABA Function
+3. Sleep Optimization Can Directly Enhance GABA Function

-GABA levels tend to increase during sleep, contributing to sleep induction and maintenance.
-GABAergic neurons become more active, leading to the suppression of wake-promoting neurotransmitters such as histamine and norepinephrine, and the incitement of sleep-promoting neurotransmitters such as serotonin and melatonin.
-The enhanced GABAergic activity during sleep helps slow down brain activity, reduces arousal, and promotes deep and restorative sleep.
+Enhanced GABAergic activity during sleep also slows down brain activity and reduces arousal, which promotes deep and restorative sleep as well.
 Conversely, sleep deprivation or disturbances can disrupt the balance of GABA, leading to reduced GABAergic function and increased neuronal excitability.
 This can contribute to difficulty falling asleep, fragmented sleep, and decreased overall sleep quality.
 Therefore, having good sleep hygiene is crucial for optimal GABAergic function [11].

-The Tech: Transcranial magnetic stimulation (TMS) and vagus nerve stimulation (VNS) to Increase GABA
+4. The Tech: Transcranial magnetic stimulation (TMS) and vagus nerve stimulation (VNS) to Increase GABA

 Transcranial magnetic stimulation (TMS) is a non-invasive neurostimulation technique that delivers magnetic pulses through an electromagnetic coil placed on the scalp, which stimulates or inhibits specific regions of the brain.
 TMS can be used to increase GABA release and improve GABAergic neurotransmission.
 It can even promote neuroplasticity.